House panel delays historic Trump impeachment vote

 Approval of the two charges against the president is still expected Friday in the committee.
 But the sudden turn punctuated the deep split in the Congress , and the nation, over impeaching the president.
-The committee, made up of some of the most strident lawmakers, clashed all day and into the night as Republicans insisted on lengthy debate over amendments designed to kill the two formal charges against the president.
-But they had no hope of winning votes from the majority Democrats .
+The committee, made up of some of the most strident lawmakers, clashed all day and into the night as Republicans insisted on lengthy debate over amendments designed to kill the two formal charges against the president but with no hope of winning votes from the majority Democrats .

 Chairman Jerrold Nadler , D-N.Y., said the committee would resume at 10 a.m.
 Friday.